NAIDOC Week NAIDOC Week

 NAIDOC Week

-Celebrating NAIDOC Week 2024
+Celebrating National NAIDOC Week 2025

-What is NAIDOC Week?
+What is National NAIDOC Week?

 From 1940 until 1955, a ‘Day of Mourning’ was held annually on the Sunday before Australia Day.
-In 1955 the day was shifted to the first Sunday in July after it was decided the day should become not simply a protest day, but also a celebration of Aboriginal and Torres Strait Islander culture.
+In 1955, the day was shifted to the first Sunday in July after it was decided the day should become not simply a protest day, but also a celebration of Aboriginal and Torres Strait Islander culture.

 Major Aboriginal organisations, state and federal governments, all supported the formation of the National Aborigines Day Observance Committee (NADOC).
 At the same time, the second Sunday in July became a day of remembrance for Aboriginal people and their heritage.

-With a growing awareness of the distinct cultural histories of Aboriginal and Torres Strait Islander peoples, NAIDOC was expanded to recognise Torres Strait Islander people and culture.
+With a growing awareness of the distinct cultural histories of Aboriginal and Torres Strait Islander peoples, NAIDOC was expanded to recognise Torres Strait Islander peoples and culture.
 The committee then became known as the National Aborigines and Islanders Day Observance Committee (NAIDOC).
 This new name has become the title for the whole week, not just the day.

-Why is NAIDOC Week important?
+Why is National NAIDOC Week important?

-NAIDOC Week encourages all Australians to cherish, celebrate and more deeply understand the unique and rich histories, cultures, contributions and achievements of Aboriginal and Torres Strait Islander peoples.
+National NAIDOC Week encourages all Australians to cherish, celebrate and more deeply understand the unique and rich histories, cultures, contributions and achievements of Aboriginal and Torres Strait Islander peoples.

-The Salvation Army Australia encourages and equips our corps/churches, centres, staff and volunteers to actively participate in NAIDOC Week events and celebrations.
+The Salvation Army Australia encourages and equips our corps/churches, centres, staff and volunteers to actively participate in National NAIDOC Week events and celebrations.

-Our vision as a faith movement for building understanding and working towards reconciliation is through a commitment to social justice, equity and freedom.
 We aim to respect, value and acknowledge the unique cultures, spiritualities, histories and languages of the oldest surviving culture in the world, and to engage in a unified and positive relationship with Aboriginal and Torres Strait Islander peoples and their communities.

 Read more here